 Given the vast array of disorders and conditions that could potentially lead to disability, the SSA developed a guide to assist Social Security representatives, physicians, and applicants in determining whether or not a specific condition qualifies for financial assistance.

 This guide is referred to as the Blue Book.
-The Blue Book separates out various conditions into categories and lists specific criteria and symptoms that you must have to be approved.
+The Blue Book is the list of conditions that qualify for disability.
 Also included in the Blue Book are the different clinical and laboratory tests that are required for each condition.

 Atrial Fibrillation is a cardiac disorder that is covered in the Recurrent Arrhythmia section, 4.05, of the Blue Book.
 To help you with the information gathering process, here is the most relevant medical evidence that you will need to provide to give you the best chance of being approved for SSDI.